BeefLedger/holochain-cloud-config/README.md

 8. Now start the frist instance with the first Agent ID with "npm run dht:conductor1"

 9. Now startt the second instance with the second Agent ID with "dht:conductor2"

+Well done you now have 2 holo-rea instances running on AWS.